Damankp/LangGraphChatbot_RAG_MCP_Observability/README.md

 - **Tool Calling** (RAG, Web Search, Stock Price API, Calculator)
 - **Multi-Thread Memory** using **SQLite checkpointing**
 - **Streamlit Chat UI** with real-time response streaming (as a typewriter effect)
+- **Observability with LangSmith** providing an effective tool for monitoring

 ---